Havenet History, Family Crest & Coats of Arms

-Norman Conquest of 1066.
+The name Havenet reached English shores for the first time with the ancestors of the Havenet family as they migrated following the Norman Conquest of 1066.
 The Havenet family lived in the county of Derbyshire.
 However, the family resided in Avenelles in the department of Eure, Normandy before coming to England in the just prior to the major flood of Norman emigration in the 11th century.
-CITATION[CLOSE]

 Early Origins of the Havenet family

 The surname Havenet was first found in Derbyshire where they held a family seat as Lords of the manor of Nether Haddon from early times.
 They were descended from Sir des Biars who attended Duke William at the Battle of Hastings in 1066 A.D. and also bore the name of Avenals.
 William Avennel was this same Sire who was Lord of Biars in the canton d'Isigny in Normandy.

 "It is clear, however, that they owned a great territory in Derbyshire not long after [the Conquest]; for 'Avenel Haddon' (William Avenel in another deed) is one of the witnesses of the foundation charter of Lenton Priory in the time of Henry I. ; and, by a separate charter, bestowed upon it two manors belonging to his own domain of Haddon.
 In 1169, Robert Avenel witnessed another donation to this Priory, and the foundation charter of Welbeck Abbey.
 This may have been the same Robert Avenel des Biarz whose name is appended to a charter granted in 1158 at Tinchebray by the Count de Mortaine to the nuns of Mouton ; but the family was exceptionally numerous, and the coat of arms of Avenel of Haddon, Gules six annulets Argent, does not bear the faintest resemblance to that of the Sires de Biarz, chef de la branche mere, who bore De gueules a trois aigles d'argent."